zzzprojects/learn-orm/tutorials/dynamic-expresso/getting-started.md

 **Dynamic Expresso** is an interpreter for simple C# statements written in .NET Standard 2.0.

- - It embeds its parsing logic, interprets C# statements by converting them to .NET lambda expressions or delegates.
+ - It embeds its parsing logic, interprets C# statements by converting them to .NET lambda expressions or delegates
- - It allows you to create scriptable applications, execute .NET code without compilation or create dynamic LINQ statements.
+ - It allows you to create scriptable applications, execute .NET code without compilation or create dynamic LINQ statements
  - Global variables or parameters can be injected and used inside expressions.
-It doesn't generate assembly, but it creates an expression tree on the fly.
+It doesn't generate assembly, but it creates an expression tree on the fly

 ## Features